 "To learn a language is to have one more window from which to look at the world."
 (Mandarin saying).

-Chinese is the most spoken language in the world, which means there are more people speaking Chinese than English.
+Chinese is the most spoken language in the world.
 Learning Chinese is fun, interesting and mentally stimulating.
-By learning Chinese, you will be able to read and write artistically formed characters and gain valuable knowledge about one of the oldest cultures in the world.
+By learning it you will be able to read and write artistically formed characters and gain valuable knowledge about one of the oldest cultures in the world.

 Courses in this Learning Area